 Laws passed by Congress often need additional details so that everyone impacted knows exactly what is allowed and what isn't.
 Congress has authorized the Fish and Wildlife Service to add detail to laws through additional rules or "regulations."

-Regulations have the force of law, so they go through a rigorous process before being put into place.
-All proposed rules are open to public scrutiny and comment, after which we make needed changes.
+Regulations go through a rigorous process before being put into place.
+All rules we propose are open to public scrutiny and comment, after which we make needed changes.
 Only after we are sure the rule is needed and properly constructed do we make it final, announcing it in the Federal Register.

 Our Federal Register content